Meet the Authors

 Djola Branner

 Djola Branner is an interdisciplinary artist/educator who combines movement, sound and light to create compelling portraits of American life for the stage.
 His original full-length and one-act dramas give voice to individuals historically absent from the theater, and explore a diverse and complex range of human experiences.
 Co-founder of the award-winning performance group Pomo Afro Homos, Branner toured nationally and internationally with their shows Fierce Love: Stories from Black Gay Life and Dark Fruit, performing in venues as varied as college cafeterias and the Lincoln Center.
 His work has been supported the Creative Capital, Jerome, McKnight and Bush Foundations; and published in the anthologies Colored Contradictions, Staging Gay Lives and Voices Rising: Celebrating 20 Years of Lesbian and Gay Black Writers.
 He has taught dance, acting and dramatic writing for more than twenty-five years in community and academic settings including City College of San Francisco, Stanford University, University of Minnesota, Macalester College and American Musical and Dramatic Academy, among others.
-Branner is currently dean of the School for Interdisciplinary Arts and associate professor at Hampshire College. sash & trim and other plays is the first collection of his dramatic work.
+Branner is currently director of the School of Theater at George Mason University. sash & trim and other plays is the first collection of his dramatic work.

 [Photo © 2006 by Jacqueline Thompson.]